What is 'Defect Triage'? Defect triage is a process where each bug is prioritized based on its...

 Under Issues, you will find other useful features like

-Let see JIRA Issue in detail
+Now in this Jira Agile tutorial, let us see JIRA Issue in detail

 Apart from these two issue type schemes, you can also add schemes manually as per requirement, for example we have created IT & Support scheme, for these we will drag and drop the issue types from the Available Issue type to Issue type for current scheme as shown in the screen shot below

-Components are sub-sections of a project; they are used to group issues within a project into smaller parts.
+Jira Components are sub-sections of a project; they are used to group issues within a project into smaller parts.
 Components add some structures to the projects, breaking it up into features, teams, modules, subprojects and more.
 Using components you can generate reports, collect statistics, and display it on dashboards and so on.

 To add new components, as shown in the above screen you can add name, description, component lead and default assignee.

 When issue is created in JIRA, it will be arranged and represented into different fields, this display of field in JIRA is known as a screen.
 This field can be transitioned and edited through workflow.
 For each issue, you can assign the screen type as shown in the screen-shot.
 To add or associate an issue operation with a screen you have to go in main menu and click on Issues then click on Screen Schemes and then click on "Associate an issue operation with a screen" and add the screen according to the requirement.
+Now in this Jira tutorials, we will learn about Jira Issue Attributes.

 Issue Attributes encompasses